 What about Covid?

-*Update: You may have noticed that the CDC has recently placed Mexico on its level 3 warning like most of Western Europe.
 While we in no way want to downplay the potential seriousness of Covid, one of the advantages of our location is that all our sessions will be held in open air rooms, and we support whatever masking level you are most comfortable with.
 Given the temperate weather, once in Mexico you will be outside or in open air much of the time, and so we do not consider this high risk for vaccinated/boosted individuals.
 Feel free to contact us through our website if you have particular concerns.
+Masking will also depend on any local guidelines.
+In order to be prepared if a case arises, we require participants to arrive with two over the counter tests and at least one quality mask.

 Can rooms be shared?